cjlh/linux/README.md

 * Vim
 * rofi

-## TODO:
+## To do:
-* Add i3blocks config
+- [ ] Add i3blocks config
-* Clean up and add i3blocks scripts
+- [ ] Clean up and add i3blocks scripts
-* Add more of my own scripts
+- [ ] Add more of my own scripts
-* Improve local directory structure to allow easier git use and portability
+- [ ] Improve local directory structure to allow easier git use and portability
+- [ ] Create restore shell script for installing config